Inside: Step-by-step tutorial to make an outdoor curtain rod that won’t rust.

-Happy weekend everyone!
-As promised I’m back today to show you how we hung our outdoor curtains with a really inexpensive solution for a DIY Outoor Curtain Rod.
-I posted how I made these Outdoor Curtains for less than $10 the other day and the response from all of you has been overwhelming.
+I posted how I made these Outdoor Curtains for less than $10 and the response from all of you was overwhelming.
 I’m so glad that you love them as much as I do, and if you make them, you will most certainly want to hang them up!
-It is super simple…I promise 🙂
+It’s super simple…I promise 🙂

 First, I have to say that when we started thinking about the idea of an outdoor living room, I could not imagine relaxing with this grimy patio cover we had going on.
-It was filthy especially after the fires that we had going on all around us last month.
 I dreaded the idea of having to repaint the entire thing so I set out to find a better solution.

 I rented a really good power washer from my local equipment rental.
 Then I put on my scuzzies and made it rain!!!